 - email (email@example.com)

 You can inspect these properties in AD to diagnose AD/CentreStack link problems by right-clicking on a user and choosing "Properties" from the contextual menu.
 Then, select the "Attribute Editor" to view the property names and values.
-In CentreStack, these AD values are stored in the SQL database and are not visible through the web portal.
+The Attribute Editor is part of AD's Advanced Features, so if you don't see this option, enable it from the View menu.
+In CentreStack, the AD values are stored in the database and are not visible through the web portal.

 Any changes made to a user in AD are not reflected back to CentreStack, nor vice-versa.
 For example, if a person changes her last name due to marriage, the last name change has to be performed manually on both CentreStack and AD.
 If you only change the last name in AD, then the link will still be maintained with CentreStack as long as the userPrincipalName, sAMAccountName, and email don't also change.
 The user will be able to log in to CentreStack, but the display name will be different on both systems.
 At the time of this writing this behavior is by design, but additional AD synchronizations may be implemented in the future.

-If you change a user's password in AD, the user will immediately be able to log in to CentreStack with both the new password (from AD) and the old password (from CentreStack).
-If you wish to keep both systems with the same password, the password change will also have to be done manually in CentreStack.
+If you change a user's password in AD, the user will immediately be able to log in to CentreStack with both the new password (from AD).

 If you disable the user only in AD, the CentreStack login will also be effectively disabled, but the user will appear as if it is enabled under the user management screen.
 To avoid confusion, you will also have to disable/suspend the user in CentreStack.